 Uniformed services means the Army, Navy, Air Force, Marine Corps, Coast Guard, Public Health Service, and the National Oceanic and Atmospheric Administration.

 Uniformed services account means a TSP account to which contributions have been made by or on behalf of a member of the uniformed services.

 Uniformed services beneficiary participant account means a beneficiary participant account that is established with a death benefit payment from a TSP account to which contributions were made by or on behalf of a member of the uniformed services.

 Vested account balance means that portion of an individual's account which is not subject to forfeiture under 5 U.S.C.
 8432(g).

 [68 FR 35519, June 13, 2003, as amended at 70 FR 32218, June 1, 2005; 71 FR 50320, Aug.
 25, 2006; 75 FR 78880, Dec.
 17, 2010; 77 FR 26429, May 4, 2012; 78 FR 57784, Sept.
 20, 2013]

-Editorial Note: At 77 FR 26429, May 4, 2012, §1690.1 was amended by removing the definitions of “regular contributions” and “combat zone compensation”; however, the amendment could not be done since neither of these definitions is in this section.
+Editorial Note: At 77 FR 26429, May 4, 2012, §1690.1 was amended by removing the definitions of "regular contributions" and "combat zone compensation"; however, the amendatory instruction could not be followed because the definitions were not found in the section.

 §1690.11 Plan year.